binilbp/OTW/bandit.md

 <br>NB: `tr` `cat`
 <br>example: `echo "aAbB" | tr somestring 'a-zA-Z' 'b-zaB-ZA'` rotates each character by 1 position and gives output as "bBcC"

+### bandit12 :
+copy the file to a /tmp location so you have neccessary permissions.Decompress the hexdump file to binary using `xxd` and output it to a file.
+Find type of the output file using `file`.
+<br>NB: `cat`